swaroopjcse/lab02/README.md

 ### Errors

 We have talked about three types of errors in class.
-Try out the three examples from slides and note down the errors you see
+Try out the three examples from slides and note down